AlmaDividida/Mini_Visualizador/README.md

 ## Development server

-Install dependences "npm install bootstrap jquery @popperjs/core" Run `ng serve -o`  The app will automatically reload if you change any of the source files.
+Install dependences `npm install bootstrap jquery @popperjs/core` Run `ng serve -o`  The app will automatically reload if you change any of the source files.

 ## Code scaffolding